amineraboun/STI_FX_Intervention/_sources/docs/fxi/theory.md

 Countries, and in particular EMEs, face implementations issues when framing their FX interventions strategy
 `````
 Typically, the common challenges are:
-  * How to decide about the appropriate timing of FX interventions?
+  * How to decide about the appropriate **timing** of FX interventions?
-  * What is the best amount to sell on the market, to maximize efficiency while preserving the sustainability of the central banks' foreign reserves?
+  * What is the **optimal FXI size** to maximize efficiency while preserving the sustainability of the central banks' foreign reserves?
-  * Does FX interventions affect the credibility of inflation-targeting?
+  * **Instruments**: intervening through spot or derivatives, or both?
-  * Should intervention be discretionary or follow rules?
+  * Should interventions be **discretionary or follow rules**?
     * When using rules, what kind of rules?
-  * Intervening through spot or derivatives, or both?
-  * Should CBs provide targeted FX provision to specific banks or engage in open-market FX interventions?
+  * Should CBs provide targeted FX provision to specific banks or engage in **open-market FX interventions**?
   * Under what conditions is it appropriate to deploy intervention and capital controls jointly?

+## FXI Timing
+* Deciding on the right FXI timing is critical and entail significant risks:
+  * Don't want to intervene too often, at the risk to create market distortions, lose credibility and exhaust FX reserves
+  * Still, need to intervene often enough to preserve financial stability and mitigate volatility, for instance
+* Some simple rules with fixed thresholds (e.g. intervening when the daily variation exceeds +/- 2\%) often guidance, at the risk of creating speculation
+  * [Lafarguette and Veyrune (2021)](https://www.imf.org/en/Publications/WP/Issues/2021/02/12/Foreign-Exchange-Intervention-Rules-for-Central-Banks-A-Risk-based-Framework-50081) designed a rule to decide on the optimal triggers for FX interventions based on risk level